 Computer Applications I is a hands-on course that teaches students the power (and tricks) to Microsoft Word, Excel and PowerPoint.
 This is a "learn by doing" experience.
 Students will work on exercises and projects to master the tools of the applications in the lab.
-These tools that you will learn will help you in many other classes and in life!
-Recommended Grades: 9th- 12th
+These experiences are designed to teach students competencies needed to achieve MOS (Microsoft Office Specialist) Certification.
+These tools will help you in many other classes and in life!
+Recommended Grades: 9th-12th